 The Trigger dialog is accessed via the Baseband block.
 The Trigger dialog is used to enter trigger settings.
 The dialog offers selection of internal triggering as well as external triggering via the external trigger connectors TRIG and NEXT.
 In case a multi segment waveform is selected, the segment trigger mode can be set.
-The segment trigger mode defines the mode of switching between segments.
+The segment trigger mode defines how the switch between segments will take place.

-The current status of signal output (Running or Stopped) is indicated for all trigger modes.
-In section Trigger Configuration the trigger for the start of waveform generation is set.
+The upper section is where the current status of signal output (Running or Stopped) is indicated for all trigger modes.

+The Trigger Configuration section is where the trigger for the start of waveform generation is set.
+Various parameters will be provided for the settings, depending on which trigger source is selected.

+The Segment Trigger Configuration section is where the trigger for the multi segment waveform is set.
 Various parameters will be provided for the settings, depending on the selected trigger source.
-In section Segment Trigger Configuration the trigger for the multi segment waveform is set.
-Various parameters will be provided for the settings, depending on the selected segment trigger source.

-In section Control Line Setup the threshold and impedance values are selected for the inputs CLOCK IN, TRIG and NEXT.
+The Control Line Setup section is where the threshold and impedance of the three inputs CLKIN / TRIG / NEXT are selected.

-In section Waveform Diagram a symbolic graph for the selected waveform type is indicated.
+The Waveform Diagram section indicates a symbolic graph for the selected waveform type.